halcy/Mastodon.py/docs/index.rst

-        'shortcode': # Emoji shortcode, without surrounding colons 'url': # URL for the emoji image, can be animated 'static_url': # URL for the emoji image, never animated }
+        'shortcode': # Emoji shortcode, without surrounding colons 'url': # URL for the emoji image, can be animated 'static_url': # URL for the emoji image, never animated 'visible_in_picker': # True if the emoji is enabled, False if not.
+        'category': # The category to display the emoji under (not present if none is set) }

 Application dicts